About

 Three interlinked questions guide my work:

-• What are the implications of the current media environment for democratic life and public discourse?
+- What are the implications of the current media environment for politics and society?

 Methodologically, my work is primarily computational.
 Typical projects involve:

-• Conducting automated text analysis using unsupervised and supervised machine learning
+- Conducting automated text analysis using machine learning and large language models

-In addition to using existing techniques, I collaborate with colleagues in statistics and computer science to develop methods tailored to questions in communication research.
+In addition to using existing techniques, I collaborate with colleagues from other disciplines to develop methods tailored to questions in communication research.

 Teaching

-I find immense joy in helping students develop their skills and knowledge.
+I find genuine joy in helping students build their skills and knowledge.
 At UB, I have taught undergraduate and graduate courses on:

 Student feedback and notes of appreciation continually motivate me to refine my teaching and experiment with new ways of integrating data, theory, and real-world cases in the classroom.